Definition:

 • estimate the expected future cash flows

-• determine the required rate of return, or discount rate (depends on riskiness of the future cash flows)
+• determine the required yield, rate of return, or discount rate (depends on riskiness of the future cash flows)

 • compute present alue of future cash flows